-The childminder was registered in 2003.
-She lives with her family in Debenham, Suffolk.
-The whole of the property is used for childminding.
+The childminder was registered in 2004.
+She lives with her family in Ipswich, Suffolk.
+The whole of the property is used for childminding except for two bedrooms and the back hallway.
 There is a fully enclosed garden for outdoor play.
-The property is accessed via two steps.
+The property is accessed via a low step.

-The childminder is registered to care for a maximum of five children at any one time and is currently minding eight children all of whom attend on a part-time basis.
-This provider is registered on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.

-The childminder takes and collects children from local schools.
-The childminder attends the local parent and toddler group, takes children to the local library, park and on outings.
-The family have a pet rabbit.
-She is a member of an approved childminding network.
+The childminder is registered to care for a maximum of six children at any one time and is currently minding seven children on a part-time basis, of whom six are in the early years age group.
+This provider is registered on the early years register and the compulsory and voluntary parts of the childcare register.
+The childminder drives to local nurseries to take and collect children.
+The childminder attends local childminding groups and takes children on outings, such as to local parks and the beach.